 In evenings and during holidays, I am also involved in various academic aspects of the UK’s programme for the International Mathematical Olympiad.
 Posts about competition problems, or motifs in Euclidean geometry are, unsurprisingly, easier to write than posts about topics close to the frontiers of mathematical knowledge, so have, occasionally, somewhat saturated this blog, but you can exclude these by using the categories in the right-hand column, should you wish!

-I remain surprised that blogs like this are not so common, and am always happy to talk about my experiences (positive, negative, and neutral) and logistic issues with anyone who is interested in starting something similar.
+I remain surprised that blogs like this are not so common, and am always happy to talk about my experiences (positive, negative, and neutral – though mostly positive!) and logistic issues with anyone who is interested in starting something similar.

 The title of the blog was a consequence of Almost Sure and Almost Everywhere already being taken as WordPress handles.
-Unintentionally, it also accurately describes my ambitions regarding visiting other countries.
+Unintentionally, it has ended up accurately describing my ambitions regarding visiting other countries.